ovn-org/ovn-fake-multinode/README.md

 Step 1: Build the container images

-By default, Docker is used (we can switch to Podman later):
+By default, podman is used (users can control the container runtime through the `RUNC_CMD` environment variable):
 ```
 sudo OVN_SRC_PATH=<path_t_ovn_src_folder> OVS_SRC_PATH=<path_to_ovs_src_folder> ./ovn_cluster.sh build
 ```

-This will create 2 docker images
+This will create 2 container images

 - **ovn/cinc**: base image that gives us the nesting capability
 - **ovn/ovn-multi-node**: built on top of cinc where ovs+ovn is compiled and installed